06 Nov Election – Down Ballot Downlow

 Mauree Turner is the first Muslim to win election to the Oklahoma State Legislature, and first non-binary state legislator is U.S. history.

-Kim Foxx rose to electoral victory despite opposites accusing her of being soft on crime for daring to police Black people fairly.
+Kim Foxx rose to electoral victory despite opponents accusing her of being soft on crime for daring to police Black people fairly.
 Kim Gardner triumphed in St. Louis even after filing charges against the white couple that threatened the lives of Black protestors.